What Is Nursing Home Neglect?

-Clothing does wear overtime, but your elder’s nursing home should tell you right away if your elder needs more clothing.
+Clothing does wear over time, but your elder’s nursing home should tell you right away if your elder needs more clothing.

 Rapid Physical Changes

 Your elder’s body will change.
-Weight gain and weight loss is common with elders, especially as they begin to age.
+Weight gain and weight loss are common with elders, especially as they begin to age.
 However, these changes should be gradual over the course of a few years, not a few months.
 If there are some concerning changes with their eating habits or medications, you should be informed right away.